-We own one patent family directed to our enzyme platform, including ETV:IDS.
-This family includes an issued U.S. patent, which is expected to expire in 2038, not including any patent term adjustments and any patent term extensions, directed to the composition of matter of our ETV:IDS molecules, including DNL310.
-We also own additional patent families directed to various aspects of our DNL310 program, which if issued, are expected to expire in 2039 or later, all not including any patent term adjustments and any patent term extensions.
+We own seven patent families directed to our ETV platform and related products, including ETV:IDS and ETV: SGSH.
+This includes an issued U.S. patent, which is expected to expire in 2038, not including any patent term adjustments and any patent term extensions, directed to the composition of matter of our ETV:IDS molecules, including DNL310.
+We also own five additional patent families directed to various aspects of our DNL310 program, which if issued, are expected to expire in 2039 or later, all not including any patent term adjustments and any patent term extensions.
+Of the seven patent families, two families relate to the composition of matter of our ETV:SGSH structures, including DNL126.
+Any patents issuing from these families are expected to expire in 2038 and 2041, respectively, not including any patent term adjustments and any patent term extensions.

-PTV:PGRN
+PTV:PGRN Program

 We own four patent families directed to our PTV:PGRN program.
-These include two families directed to the composition of matter of our PTV:PGRN structures, including DNL593, which, if issued, are expected to expire in 2039 and 2040, respectively, not including any patent term adjustments and any patent term extensions.
-We also own additional patent families directed to various aspects of our DNL593 program, which, if issued, are expected to expire in 2039 or later, all not including any patent term adjustments and any patent term extensions.
+These include two families directed to the composition of matter of our PTV:PGRN structures, including TAK-594/DNL593, which, if issued, are expected to expire in 2039 and 2040, respectively, not including any patent term adjustments and any patent term extensions.
+We also own additional patent families directed to various aspects of our TAK-594/DNL593 program, which, if issued, are expected to expire in 2039 or later, all not including any patent term adjustments and any patent term extensions.
 Our PTV:PGRN program is subject to our Takeda collaboration.

-ATV:TREM2
+ATV:TREM2 Program

 We own five patent families related to our ATV:TREM2 program.
-These families include a granted U.S. patent, which is expected to expire in 2041, not including any patent term adjustments and any patent term extensions, directed to the composition of matter of our ATV:TREM2 molecules, including DNL919.
+These families include a granted U.S. patent, which is expected to expire in 2041, not including any patent term adjustments and any patent term extensions, directed to the composition of matter of our ATV:TREM2 molecules, including TAK-920/DNL919.
 The other four patent families, if issued, are expected to expire between 2038 and 2040, all not including any patent term adjustments and any patent term extensions.
 Our ATV:TREM2 program is subject to our Takeda collaboration.